UEC Student expression of interest

 Would you like to make a real difference to university education for yourself and other students?
 Would you like to gain insight into academic governance at UOW?
 Get involved in the University Education Committee or one of its subcommittees.

 The University Education Committee (UEC) is a subcommittee of Academic Senate.
-UEC also has two of its own subcommittees.
-Each committee meets between 4 and 6 times per year.
+The Academic Integrity Advisory Group is an advisory group that reports to the Education Policy and Quality Committee (EPAQ) which is a subcommittee of UEC.
+Each committee meets between 4 and 5 times per year.

 University Education Committee (UEC)